-After the success of 2018’s GLORIA, Outhouse Theatre Co reunites with Branden Jacobs-Jenkins for his explosively hilarious take on the great American family drama.
+After the success of 2019's Gloria, Outhouse Theatre Co reunites with Branden Jacobs-Jenkins for his explosively hilarious take on the great American family drama.

-The Lafayette family gather at their late father’s home in Arkansas to bury the hatchet and prepare the former plantation for its Estate Sale.
-Until, they make a discovery which changes everything.
+The Lafayette family gather at their late father's home in Arkansas to bury the hatchet and prepare the former plantation for its Estate Sale.
+Until they make a discovery that changes everything.

-John Grant is well-read, but an outback misadventure strands him—cashless and jobless—in a harsh and remote Aussie outpost, Bundanyabba.
-So, he makes new ‘mates’: they’re quick with a drink, but with every scull a dark violence lurches forward.
-Are these blokes fair dinkum, or is there something more sinister at the heart of this little Aussie town?
+John Grant is well-read, but an outback misadventure strands him in a remote Aussie outpost, Bundanyabba.
+So he makes new 'mates': they’re quick with a drink, but with every scull a dark violence lurches forward.
+Are these blokes fair dinkum, or is there something more sinister at the heart of this little town?

 The entire world of Wake in Fright is conjured in a one-person show accompanied by a sonic assault from art-electronica band, friendships.
 Under the direction of Declan Greene (Blackie Blackie Brown: The Traditional Owner of Death), Kenneth Cook's iconic work of Australian Gothic horror is felt in the flesh.